 5.8.4. the institution where the student enrolled to take each concurrent enrollment course;

-5.8.5. the number of college credits the student earned in each concurrent enrollment course with a designation that indicates which credits listed in Subsection (5)(a)(v) the student earned at a grade “C” or higher.
+5.8.5. the number of college credits the student earned in each concurrent enrollment course with a designation that indicates which credits the student earned at a grade “C” or higher.

 6.1.
-Choice of Courses: The courses chosen to be offered through concurrent enrollment should be introductory-level general education, career and technical education, or pre-major college courses.
+Choice of Courses: The courses offered through concurrent enrollment should be introductory-level general education, career and technical education, or pre-major college courses.
 Concurrent enrollment courses must assist students in earning post-secondary certificates or degrees.
-Concurrent enrollment may only include college courses that correspond to high school courses that are typically offered in grades 11 or 12.
+Concurrent enrollment may only include college courses that correspond to high school courses typically offered in grades 11 or 12.
 Courses selected should reflect the strengths and resources of the respective schools and USHE institutions.
-Concurrent enrollment offerings shall be limited to courses in English, mathematics, fine arts, humanities, science, social science, world languages, and career and technical
+Concurrent enrollment offerings are limited to courses in English, mathematics, fine arts, humanities, science, social science, world languages, and career and technical

 6.1.1.
 Early College High School Exception: Early college high schools may offer, for concurrent enrollment, courses typically taught in grades 9 or 10.